Mjz86/C_colon/mcc.md

 no inlining is allowed for any function called with this qualifier , except when `dllhidden`. the addresses of these variables is overridden at load time , and the memory  section is set to read execute for the duration of the program.

+ `interpositioned`:
-there is an `unsafe(interpositioned)` qualifier that can use `set_interposition(fn,address)` to store ( memory  order release) function address on a global atomic static , using  the address-of on this symbol will load by a memory order of acquire, therefore the address  is controlled by developers. also , an `interpositioned` function  when exported can be set to null, `...f(...)...=0;`.
+ this is a contributer to the name mangle, and if not `dllhidden`, has the overhead of both an atomic load and no inlining  is allowed at all. there is an `unsafe(interpositioned)` qualifier that can use `set_interposition(fn,address)` to store ( memory  order release) function address on a global atomic static , using  the address-of on this symbol will load by a memory order of acquire, therefore the address  is controlled by developers. also , an `interpositioned` function  when exported can be set to null, `...f(...)...=0;`.